contextual-contribs/contextual/README.md

 [1]: (Using the word "parser" to refer to IDE, linters, parsers, transpilers, and compilers.
 Anything that interprets the code.)

+# goals
+1. Define the language.
+Resolve all ambiguities.
+2. Build a Javascript transpiler.

 # progress
 Current phase is **brainstorming phase.** The only activity right now is for the community to dream up better, briefer ways to write code.
 No work will be done on a parser, transpiler, or compiler at this time.